Dhrupad: History

 Dhrupad probably obtained its name from dhruvapada mentioned in Natyashastra to denote structured songs.
 It is one of the core forms of classical music found all over the Indian subcontinent.
 The word comes from Dhruva which means immovable and permanent.
 It is spiritual, heroic, thoughtful, virtuous, embedding moral wisdom or solemn form of song-music combination.
 The Yugala Shataka of Shri Shribhatta in the Nimbarka Sampradaya, written in 1294 CE, contains Dhrupad lyrics.

-The earliest source that mentions a musical genre called Dhrupad is Ain-i-Akbari of Abu Fazl (1593).
-Extensive works attribute much of the material to musicians in the court of Man Singh Tomar (fl.
-1486–1516) of Gwalior.
-In these accounts from the Mughal court Dhrupad is portrayed as a musical form which is relatively new; and according to Sanyal, most sources agree that Drupad owes its origin to the court of Man Singh Tomar.
-Ravi Shankar states that the form developed from the prabandha and flourished starting in the fifteenth century.
-The 16th century Bhakti saint and poet-musician Swami Haridas (also in the Nimbarka Sampradaya), was a well known dhrupad singer with songs dedicated to Krishna.
-It became the court music in the Mughal court with Swami Haridas' pupil Tansen famous, among other things, for his Dhrupad compositions.